-HPV, also known as Human Papillomavirus, is a common virus that affects both males and females, which is passed from person to person through sexual contact.
+HPV is a common virus that affects both males and females, which is passed from person to person through sexual contact.
 HPV can stay in the body for years, causing changes to cells that can lead to a wide range of HPV-related cancers and other serious diseases.

 HPV infects both men and women.
 The virus is spread through intimate contact during sexual activity.

 Condoms offer some but not total protection from HPV, as they don't cover all of the genital skin.
 They do offer protection from many other sexually transmitted infections though, and help prevent unwanted pregnancy.